 Data management and informatics

-GMS has a vision to expand and accelerate the implementation of precision medicine within the Swedish healthcare system.
+Genomic Medicine Sweden has a vision to expand and accelerate the implementation of precision medicine within the Swedish healthcare system.
 Sweden already performs whole-genome sequencing in clinical routine for patients with rare diseases whilst approximately 10,000 sequencing panels are conducted each year for patients with cancer.

 To ensure that we can realize the full potential of genetic data produced within the healthcare setting one of our main aims during the initial phase of GMS is to build a national informatics infrastructure.
 This infrastructure will enable the unified analysis, interpretation and sharing of genetic data in Sweden, whilst also providing secure storage.
 A key aspect of this work will be ensuring that data can be shared both at a national level but also amongst international collaborators.